Visual enhancement and 3D representation for underwater scenes: a review: 3D Reconstruction for Underwater Scenes

 \subsection{Discussion and Open Challenges}

-Underwater 3D reconstruction is a multifaceted problem crossing computer vision, robotics, marine optics, and deep learning.
-Classical photogrammetry pipelines (e.g., SfM, MVS, SLAM) remain core techniques but must adapt to water’s unique optical properties, coping with phenomena such as wavelength-dependent absorption, scattering-induced haze, and refraction through camera housings.
-Recent innovations in neural rendering—NeRF, 3D Gaussian Splatting, and their adaptations—promise new degrees of realism and detail, albeit with computational overhead and a need for specialized domain knowledge.
-In bridging these approaches, the community moves closer to robust, high-fidelity representations of marine environments on all scales, from small corals to entire shipwrecks or reef systems.
-Despite substantial advancements, underwater 3D reconstruction remains a frontier.
-Some pressing topics include:
+{ This subsection focuses on challenges that remain specific to underwater reconstruction itself.
+Shared issues such as supervision scarcity, benchmark coverage, and cross-domain evaluation are synthesized later in \autoref{subsec:cross_cutting_challenges} and \autoref{subsec:future_datasets_models_metrics}; here the emphasis is on geometry-specific failure modes and deployment bottlenecks. }

-\paragraph{Refraction Modeling} Explicitly handling the multi-layer interfaces in camera housings or free-floating cameras is essential for accurate geometry.
-Methods that incorporate ray-tracing through curved domes or multiple media transitions can reduce systematic distortions, but require more complex solvers.
-A robust, widely adoptable solution is still missing.
-Achieving minimal overhead with robust real-time or near real-time calibration is a prime objective for many field-deployable systems.
+{ \textbf{Refraction Modeling.} Explicitly handling the multi-layer interfaces in camera housings or free-floating cameras is essential for accurate geometry.
+Classical SfM/MVS pipelines, COLMAP-style calibration, vanilla NeRF, vanilla 3DGS, and most learned MVS methods still inherit pinhole-like or central-camera assumptions by default.
+In underwater deployments, that approximation is most fragile for flat-port housings, while dome-port systems can sometimes be closer to a single-viewpoint model if alignment is good.
+Methods that incorporate refractive calibration or ray-tracing through flat ports, curved domes, or multiple media transitions can reduce systematic distortions, but require more complex solvers~\citep{sedlazeck2009rov,DIAMANTI2024105985}.
+Underwater neural renderers such as SeaThru-NeRF, WaterHE-NeRF, SeaSplat, and WaterSplatting partly move in this direction by coupling rendering with medium-aware optics~\citep{levy2023seathru,zhou2023waterhe,yang2024seasplat,li2024watersplatting}, yet a robust and widely adoptable solution for metric field use is still missing.}